alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 The financial sector in Spain has long employed "consultants", which are actually employees in disguise, to avoid bloating their workforce with lowly technicians.
-Now I held a technical position that was more or less like a coordinator.
+Now I held a technical position that was more or less like a group coordinator, for a team of varying size (from two to 15 developers).

 A couple of years later I was told that I was now a project manager, so I finally needed not touch any code any more.
 This, needless to say, made me very unhappy.
-The Spanish IT sector has long clung to a fantasy hierarchy which was perhaps used somewhere in the 60s, but which has nothing to do with the realities of software development.
+The Spanish IT sector has long clung to a fantasy hierarchy which was perhaps used at some mothball factory in the 60s, but which has nothing to do with the realities of software development.
 It goes like this: